moorepants/BicycleParameters/docs/description.rst

 system.
 The code is structured around the Whipple bicycle model and fundamentally works with and produces the parameters presented in Meijaard 2007 [Meijaard2007]_, due to the fact that these parameters have been widely adopted as a benchmark.
+But the software is also capable of generating parameter sets for more complex rider biomechanical models.
 More detail can be found in our papers and the website_ and in :ref:`references`.

 .. _UCD Sports Biomechanics Lab: http://biosport.ucdavis.edu
 .. _TU Delft Bicycle Dynamics Lab: http://bicycle.tudelft.edu